jakobzhao/geog4572/readme.md

 >
 > Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).
 Concepts and techniques underlying the production of maps by computer.
 Practical experience with a variety of computer mapping packages.

 Welcome to Geog 4/572: Geovisual Analytics ​:gift_heart:​!
-In this course, you will learn the theories on geovisualization, advanced geovisual analytical methodologies, and then work collaboratively on a real-world problem using geovisual analytical tools.
-There is no required text.
-Required papers and online materials will be available on the course website.
-Students must complete required reading assignments before attending the corresponding lecture.
+In this course, you will learn the theories about geovisualization, advanced geovisual analytical methodologies, and work collaboratively on a real-world problem using geovisual analytical tools.
+There is no required text, but required papers and online materials will be available on the course website.
+Students must complete the required reading assignments before attending the corresponding lecture.
 In-class quizzes will cover the content of the reading assignments.
-PDF articles are provided.

 ## SYLLABUS